Meet the Author

 Susan G Mathis is an international award-winning, multi-published author of stories set in the beautiful Thousand Islands, her childhood stomping ground in upstate NY.
 Susan has been published more than twenty times in full-length novels, novellas, and non-fiction books.

-Her first two books of The Thousand Islands Gilded Age series, Devyn’s Dilemma, and Katelyn’s Choice are available now, and book three, Peyton’s Promise, comes out Spring 2022.
-The Fabric of Hope: An Irish Family Legacy, Christmas Charity, and Sara’s Surprise, and her newest, Reagan’s Reward, are also available.
+Her first three books of The Thousand Islands Gilded Age series, Devyn’s Dilemma, Katelyn’s Choice and Peyton’s Promise are available now, and book four, Mary’s Moment, comes out Spring 2023.
+The Fabric of Hope: An Irish Family Legacy, Christmas Charity, Sara’s Surprise, Reagan’s Reward, and her newest, Colleen’s Confession, are also available.
 Susan’s books have won numerous awards, including two Illumination Book Awards, the American Fiction Award, the Indie Excellence Book Award, and two Literary Titan Book Award.
 Reagan’s Reward is also a finalist in the Selah Awards.

 Susan is also a published author of two premarital books, two children’s picture books, stories in a dozen compilations, and hundreds of published articles.
 Susan makes her home in Colorado Springs and enjoys traveling around the world.
 Visit www.SusanGMathis.com for more.